felixodette/hotel-room-frontend/README.md

 ### Attributions and Credit

-Orignal design idea by [Murat Korkmaz on Behance](https://www.behance.net/muratk).
+Original design idea by [Murat Korkmaz on Behance](https://www.behance.net/muratk).

 ## Show your support